Dona Bailey: After Atari

 Bailey left Atari in 1982 and went to work at Videa (later renamed Sente Technologies), founded by three former Atari employees.
 During her time at Videa, one of the games she worked on that never made it past the prototype phase, was a game that she called “The Glass Bead Game”, named after the Hermann Hesse novel by the same name.
 She later took PC contract roles for Activision, working on a two-person game with Paul Allen Newell.
 In 1985, after she left Activision, she decided to leave the video game industry altogether.

 In 1997, Bailey moved back to Arkansas to take care of her aging parents.
 At 48 years old, Bailey earned two more master's degrees.
-Her first master's degree is in Education in Instructional Design, and her second master's degree is in Professional and Technical Writing.
+Her second master's degree is in Education in Instructional Design, and her third master's degree is in Professional and Technical Writing.
 In 2007, she was the keynote speaker at the Women in Games International Conference.

 In 2008, Bailey joined the faculty in the department of Rhetoric and Writing at the University of Arkansas at Little Rock where she taught until her retirement.
-In addition to writing classes, Bailey taught multimedia classes and the software 3DSMax.
+In addition to writing classes, Bailey taught multimedia classes and the software 3ds Max.

 Recent years

 In April 2013, Dona Bailey was a guest speaker at Indie Tech Talk, a lecture series presented by the Game Innovation Lab at the NYU Tandon School of Engineering.
 In September 2015, she was a guest speaker at The Venture Center in Little Rock, Arkansas at their monthly technical speaker event, Code•IT!
 In November 2018, Dona Bailey was an honored guest speaker alongside Bonnie Ross, Brenda Laurel, Megan Gaiser, Amy Hennig, Susan Jaekel, Jen MacLean, Sheri Graner Ray, and Victoria Van Voorhis at the "Women in Games: Inspire!" panel, as part of the first annual "Women in Games" exhibit at The Strong National Museum of Play in Rochester, New York.
 The panel was the opening event for the exhibit which celebrates the contributions of women in the video game industry.

-As of 2019, Bailey had written a screenplay titled, Sunnyvale based on her experiences at Atari as a programmer on Centipede, and is trying to get it picked up.
+As of 2019, Bailey has written a screenplay titled Sunnyvale based on her experiences at Atari as a programmer on Centipede, and is trying to get it picked up.
 She is also currently writing scripts for other narrative projects.